JulieMurray/buildr-documentation/user/pages/02.display/02.front-page/01.top-area/docs.md

 ## Transparent Overlay
 There is a transparent overlay that sits on top of the image and underneath the content here.
 This is controlled via the template's theme settings.
 This overlay only covers the elements found in the top row of modules, the logo and menu.

 Use the top area overlay setting and the top area background color to determine how this part of the page will appear.
-As an example adding a transparency value of 0 will mean there is no colour while if a transparency of 100% will mean that the image will not be seen underneath the colour and the entire block will use the colour supplied in the toparea background option.
+As an example, adding a transparency value of 0 will mean there is no colour, while if a transparency of 100% will mean that the image will not be seen underneath the colour and the entire block will use the colour supplied in the toparea background option.

 ![Buildr Background Image](/images/frontpage/top-area-settings.png)